 Still, these sleek automated facilities will no longer be the stuff of sci-fi movies, but a reality in the facilities management of tomorrow.

-Space-age technological advancements will continue to shape the future of FM, especially with regards to predictive maintenance.
+Space-age technological advancements will continue to shape the future of FM, especially with regards to predictive maintenance management strategies.
 Sensors allow for monitoring just about any component within a facility without the need for human interference.
 This real-time data and tracking means organizations can move away from preventive maintenance tasks and toward more predictive maintenance measures.

 Preventive maintenance will still have its place, but the value of predictive maintenance will require organizations to implement this strategy in order to remain competitive.